 D'Brickashaw Ferguson, New York Jets - Brick is also starting at LT, a spot he has held for 6 years now.
 Ferguson is one of the top LTs in the NFL, and anchors of one of the top OLs in the league.

-Jacksonville Jaguars - Monroe also starts at LT (seeing a trend here?), and helped the Jags finish 3rd in the NFL in rushing last year.
-Monroe is just 24 years old, so he has many years remaining at a high level.,
+Eugene Monroe, Jacksonville Jaguars - Monroe also starts at LT (seeing a trend here?), and helped the Jags finish 3rd in the NFL in rushing last year.
+Monroe is just 24 years old, so he has many years remaining at a high level.

 Chris Canty, New York Giants - Canty signed a big contract with the Giants two years ago, and hasn't really lived up to it.
 Nonetheless, the Giants DL is arguably the best in the NFL and Canty has been a part of that.
 The Giants used to have depth at DT, but due to some injuries and defections, Canty is going to be relied on heavily this season.

-, St. Louis - The #2 overall pick in 2008, big things were expected of Long right away.
+Chris Long, St. Louis Rams - The #2 overall pick in 2008, big things were expected of Long right away.
 He began to fulfill that promise last year, finishing with 8.5 sacks.
 Long is developing into one of the better DEs in the league, and I fully expect him to break double digits in sacks this year.